 Pea Gravel Guides & Articles

-Eight in-depth pea gravel guides covering everything from choosing the right material to installing it correctly, understanding 2026 costs, and keeping it looking good year after year.
-Every article is verified against primary sources — USGS aggregate data, NRMCA standards, ASTM specifications, and CPSC safety requirements.
+25 in-depth pea gravel guides covering material selection, installation by project type, drainage, safety, maintenance, and 2026 costs.
+Every article is verified against primary sources.
+USGS aggregate data, NRMCA standards, ASTM specifications, and CPSC safety requirements.

 What Is Pea Gravel?

-Origin, size, color, and how it differs from crushed stone and river rock.
-Start here if you're new to the material.
+Origin, composition, ASTM grades, washed vs unwashed, and how it differs from crushed stone and river rock.

 Reference